AlejandroHenao2572/AlejandroHenao2572/README.md

 I like clean, maintainable systems: SOLID, hexagonal architecture, domain-driven design.
 And I like working with people who tell me what I'm getting wrong.

-## What I'm Working On

-- 🏢 Backend and custom module development at **Hamal Solutions** (Odoo, Python, data migrations)
-- 🎓 Owning the tutoring microservice of **ECIWise+**, an institutional platform built across several teams
-- 🤖 Building with AI — LLM integrations, agents with n8n, and daily work with **Claude Code** and **Codex**
-- 🌐 Freelance web development for local clients, end to end
-- 📚 Studying for **AWS Cloud Practitioner** and going deeper into AI engineering

 ## Tech Stack

 **Languages**